cothee/cothee.github.io/_posts/2017-09-28-the-use-of-pipe.md

 ```

 ## 2. the use of pipe( combing with select) in controlling the executing time of a process ##
-&ensp;&ensp; We can alose use pipe combing with select() to controlling the executing time of a child process,
+&ensp;&ensp; We can also use pipe combing with select() to controlling the executing time of a child process,
 I first saw this kind of usage in one of our team projects named [Qconf](https://github.com/Qihoo360/QConf/blob/master/agent/qconf_script.cc#L50).
 I'll just paste the codes here straightforward, and then give my understanding of these codes.
 ```cpp